 I don’t think you could run out of things to see in Wroclaw, but if you are only there for a few days, you will have to pick and choose.
 We have visited as a family with our 10-year old and he very much enjoyed everything about our sightseeing.
 Definitely, don’t miss the Wroclaw Town Hall.
 This majestic 13th century Gothic structure stands proudly in the centre of the Market Square.
 The structure took 250 years to complete and each century brought with it additional changes.
 Inside the Town Hall, you will also find the Museum of Bourgeois Art and a restaurant.

 It’s impossible to miss the Wroclaw Market Square if you are visiting the Town Hall.
 And even if you choose not to enter the Town Hall itself, we highly recommend visiting the square.
 As mentioned before, in the weeks preceding Christmas, this square houses most of the Wroclaw Christmas Market.
 There is a big New Year’s Eve celebration that takes place here.
-This year’s event is called Wroclaw Respect and focuses on diversity and inclusiveness of all people.
-And fittingly, the Village People are scheduled to ring in the New Year 2019 at this year’s celebration.
+The year we were there, the event was called Wroclaw Respect and it focused on diversity and inclusiveness of all people.
+And fittingly, the Village People were scheduled to ring in the New Year.

 But if you are here during other winter months, there are many other exciting events that take place besides the Wroclaw Christmas Market.
 Just look up here to see what interests you for when you visit Wroclaw.